-This Easy Homemade Salsa Recipe is healthy, fresh, and ready in just a few minutes.
-Just like you’d find at your favorite restaurant (but better!) learn how easy it is to make fresh and delicious salsa right at home and enjoy it with tortilla chips, tacos, and all your other favorite Mexican recipes.
+This Homemade Salsa Recipe is healthy, fresh, and ready in just a few minutes.
+Just like you’d find at your favorite Mexican restaurant (but so much better!), learn how easy it is to make fresh and delicious salsa right at home and enjoy it with tortilla chips, tacos, and all your other favorite Mexican recipes.

 You’ll often find this type of salsa at salsa bars at your favorite taqueria, in the deli aisle at your local grocery store, and always with fresh chips at your favorite Mexican restaurant.